MoH gives green light to use Pfizer COVID vaccine for teenagers - The Scoop

 As of Sunday, 75.5 percent of the population has received at least one vaccine dose and over 51 percent completed the full vaccination regimen.

-Brunei is one of several countries in Asia that expanded its COVID-19 inoculation programme to include adolescents as it seeks to vaccinate pupils before school reopens.
+Brunei is one of several countries in Asia that has expanded its COVID-19 inoculation programme to include adolescents as it seeks to vaccinate pupils so that schools can reopen.

 Schools have been shut since the government sent the country into a partial lockdown 10 weeks ago.